-Part of the workshop was loosely based on the Compass Points Exercise developed by the National School Reform Faculty based in the U.S.A.
-Groups of graduates, up to 45 at a time were asked to walk a room and look at four posters placed on each wall of the room.
+I based the workshop on the Compass Points Exercise developed by the U.S.-based National School Reform Faculty.
+Graduates (up to 45 at a time) walked a room to look at four posters placed on each wall of the room.
 The four posters contained one of each of the following:

-- Caring – Likes to know that everyone’s feelings have been taken into consideration and that their voices have been heard before acting.
+- Caring – Likes to know everyone’s feelings have been taken into consideration and all voices have been heard before acting.

 - Speculating – Likes to look at the big picture and possibilities before acting.

 - Paying attention to detail – Likes to know the who, what, where, when and why before acting.